 Diet and Alternative Therapy For Treating IBS – Changing Eating Habits

-Irritable Bowl Syndrome (IBS) also known as spastic colon, intestinal neurosis or mucous colitis is one of the most common digestive disturbances seen by health care practitioners.
+Irritable Bowel Syndrome (IBS) also known as spastic colon, intestinal neurosis or mucous colitis is one of the most common digestive disturbances seen by health care practitioners.

 In a healthy digestive system the normal movement of the intestines is caused by the alternate contraction and relaxation of the intestinal muscles.
 This moves food and waste through the system.
 When this is disrupted the system becomes less rhythmic and more uncoordinated.
 Toxins and waste build up and IBS is usually the end result.